Michael Moore: 1999–2004: Acting

-Television
+1994–2017: Television

-Between 1994 and 1995, he directed and hosted the BBC television series TV Nation, which followed the format of news magazine shows but covered topics they avoid.
+Between 1994 and 1995, Moore directed and hosted the BBC television series TV Nation, which followed the format of news magazine shows but covered topics they avoid.
 The series aired on BBC2 in the UK.
 The series was also aired in the US on NBC in 1994 for 9 episodes and again for 8 episodes on Fox in 1995.

 His other major series was The Awful Truth, which satirized actions by big corporations and politicians.
 It aired on the UK's Channel 4, and the Bravo network in the US, in 1999 and 2000.
 Moore won the Hugh M. Hefner First Amendment Award in Arts and Entertainment for being the executive producer and host of The Awful Truth, where he was also described as "muckraker, author and documentary filmmaker".

 Another 1999 series, Michael Moore Live, was aired in the UK only on Channel 4, though it was broadcast from New York.
 This show had a similar format to The Awful Truth, but also incorporated phone-ins and a live stunt each week.

 In 2017, Moore planned to return to prime time network television on Turner/TNT in late 2017 or early 2018 with a program called "Michael Moore Live from the Apocalypse".
 In February 2019, however, the network announced the show would not be produced.

+In 2003, he guest starred as himself on The Simpsons episode "The President Wore Pearls", stating that children who do not receive music, gym and art are more likely to become unemployed and end up in one of his movies.

-Music videos
+1991–2001: Music videos

 Moore has directed several music videos, including two for Rage Against the Machine for songs from The Battle of Los Angeles: "Sleep Now in the Fire" and "Testify".
 He was threatened with arrest during the shooting of "Sleep Now in the Fire", which was filmed on Wall Street; and subsequently the city of New York City denied the band permission to play there, even though the band and Moore had secured a federal permit to perform.

 Moore also directed the videos for R.E.M. single "All the Way to Reno (You're Gonna Be a Star)" in 2001 and the System of a Down song "Boom!".